 People hate filling out long forms.
 There is literally never a moment when a person will be ecstatic to answer question after question; not at the DMV, and definitely not online.
 If your call to action requires too much time or effort from your reader, you are likely to lose them.
 Asking for too much information also falls under this category.
 If you require any sensitive or personal information, you better be a reputable company, because users are unlikely to fork over their secrets on a landing page for fear of fraud or spam.
 In short, make sure to gain the viewer's trust if you are asking for personal info.

 This is a landing page, not your official website.
 While it can be hard to contain your excitement for your product or business, less is definitely more when it comes to a landing page.
 Often, landing pages are so short the reader doesn’t need to scroll at all to see all the information.
 Too much text, too many links, and distracting imagery will all overwhelm your reader, and, more often than not, cause them to give up and click exit.
 Likewise, you need to choose an appropriate template that is eye-catching yet easy to navigate; try not to choose template that is overloaded with elements and effects since this takes away the focus from crucial info.

 Your Focus is Unclear

 Make sure as you are mapping out and writing your landing page, you are very aware of what you want your focus to be.
-Do you want to quickly describe your business and what you do?
-That is best if your company is not well known or product or service is not obvious.
+Do you want to briefly describe your business and what you do?
+This is probably the best option if your company is not well known or product or service is not obvious.
 Do you want to focus on adding credibility to your business?
 This helps motivate readers to follow your call to action as they will trust you more.
 Focusing on this is best if your readers likely already know what you do, or if your testimonials explain it for you.
 Do you just want to make sure they fill out a form or download something?
 Focus on the benefit or results of doing so, and as we mentioned above, make it simple.